-This policy seeks to establish the agreed minimum standards, practices and procedures for assessing pupil learning.
+This policy, which was developed by the staff team, seeks to establish the agreed minimum standards, practices and procedures for assessing pupil learning.
 Emmanuel Junior Academy employs assessment for learning strategies to promote effective learning and to accelerate progress through effective feedback and marking.
 The policy is a working document which generates and informs good practice in school.
 It aims to ensure a consistent approach whilst recognising that there will inevitably be differences in the feedback and marking process to reflect the needs of different age groups and curriculum areas.